santanunath/docker-node-react-mysql-fullstack-app/README.md

 Step5:
 > Access the ADMINER using route    `http://host-ip:8000/`
-> warning!! before using Adminer wait for 5minutes to setup MySQL database
+> warning!! before using Adminer wait for few minutes to setup MySQL properly.
-> use below command to check the MySQL running status
+> use below command to check if MySQL is ready for connection..
 > $ sudo docker logs db
+> it should display "MySQL: ready for connection"

 to login ADMINER, use